interledger/interledger-website/src/_casestudies/reimaging-how-we-pay-for-content-and-apps.md

   monetization of blogs and other creative works by enabling micropayments while web browsing.
 Users can sign up for a $5 monthly subscription that allows them to stream micropayments to web monetized sites.
-Coil is built on the Interledger protocol, which is integral to Web Monetization because it facilitates the seamless transfer of funds.
-Interledger makes it possible for different ledgers to communicate; without the Interledger protocol providing interoperable and scalable payment rails, Web Monetization would not be possible.</p><p>With Interledger and Coil, Puma can automatically send micropayments to monetized sites, across financial platforms and geographical
+Coil is built on the Interledger Protocol, which is integral to Web Monetization because it facilitates the seamless transfer of funds.
+Interledger makes it possible for different ledgers to communicate; without the Interledger Protocol providing interoperable and scalable payment rails, Web Monetization would not be possible.</p><p>With Interledger and Coil, Puma can automatically send micropayments to monetized sites, across financial platforms and geographical